DIVISION NEWS...

 The Compliance and Enforcement division works closely with other law enforcement partners to bolster efforts to deter illegal dumping in the Central Pine Barrens, encouraging residents to report polluters and urging lawmakers to increase penalties for illegal dumping.

-The division plays a pivotal role in coordinating enforcement matters pertaining to the Long Island Pine Barrens Protection Act, helping to protect the vast ecological resources of the Central Pine Barrens.
+Arrests, fines and violations continue in the Central Pine Barrens.
+The division plays a pivotal role in coordinating and resolving enforcement matters pertaining to the Long Island Pine Barrens Protection Act, helping to protect the vast ecological resources of the Central Pine Barrens.

 Educational Outreach and Communications